 The Docker client (docker) is the primary way that many Docker users interact with Docker.
 When you use commands such as docker run, the client sends these commands to docker, which carries them out.
 The docker command uses the Docker API.
 The Docker client can communicate with more than one daemon.

 A Docker registry stores Docker images.
 Docker Hub is a public registry that anyone can use, and Docker is configured to look for images on Docker Hub by default.
 You can even run your own private registry.
 If you use Docker Datacenter (DDC), it includes Docker Trusted Registry (DTR).

 When you use Docker, you are creating and using images, containers, networks, volumes, plugins, and other objects.
 This section is a brief overview of some of those objects.

 An image is a read-only template with instructions for creating a Docker container.
 Often, an image is based on another image, with some additional customization.
 For example, you may build an image that is based on the Ubuntu image but installs the Apache web server and your application, as well as the configuration details needed to make your application run.

 A container is a runnable instance of an image.
 You can create, start, stop, move, or delete a container using the Docker API or CLI.
 You can connect a container to one or more networks, attach storage to it, or even create a new image based on its current state.

 Docker’s networking subsystem is pluggable, using drivers.
 Several drivers exist by default, and provide core networking functionality:

-none: For this container, disable all networking.
-Usually used in conjunction with a custom network driver. none is not available for swarm services.
+For this container, disable all networking.
+Usually used in conjunction with a custom network driver. none is available for swarm services.
 See disable container networking.